mininet/mininet.github.com/source/download/index.markdown

 Follow these steps for a VM install:

 1. Download the [Mininet VM image](https://github.com/mininet/mininet/downloads/) .
 This will take some time.
-It's ~800MB-1GB, compressed.
+It's ~1GB, compressed.

 2. Download and install a virtualization system.
 We recommend [VirtualBox](http://www.virtualbox.org/wiki/Downloads) (free, GPL) because it is **free** and works on OS X, Windows, and Linux (though it's slightly slower than VMware in our tests.)
-You can also use [Qemu](http://qemu.org) for any platform, [VMware Workstation](http://www.vmware.com/products/workstation/) for Windows or Linux, or [VMware Fusion](http://www.vmware.com/products/fusion) for Mac, [KVM](http://www.linux-kvm.org) (free, GPL) for Linux.
+You can also use [Qemu](http://qemu.org) for any platform, [VMware Workstation](http://www.vmware.com/products/workstation/) for Windows or Linux, [VMware Fusion](http://www.vmware.com/products/fusion) for Mac, or [KVM](http://www.linux-kvm.org) (free, GPL) for Linux.

 3. Sign up for the [mininet-discuss mailing list](https://mailman.stanford.edu/mailman/listinfo/mininet-discuss).
 This is the source for Mininet **support** and discussion with the friendly Mininet community. ;-)